Frequently Asked Questions

 4. I'm torn between applying for the nonfiction workshop and the novel workshops.
 Or, I can't decide if I want to apply for short story or nonfiction.
 Can I ask to be considered for multiple workshops?

 Yes.
-You will be able to mark on the online application the workshops you want to be considered for and submit the appropriate writing samples in each genre.
+Indicate on the online application the workshops you want to be considered for and submit the appropriate writing samples in each genre.
 For example, if you want to be considered for short story and nonfiction, submit a short story AND a nonfiction writing sample.
 You will only be allowed to attend ONE workshop.

 5. I'm submitting the opening chapters of my novel-in-progress for the novel workshops.
-I'll do revising between when I submit my application and when the manuscripts are due via email.
+I plan to revise between when I submit my application and when the manuscripts are due via email.
 Is this okay?

 Yes.
 You will have the opportunity to submit a revised/edited manuscript in mid-December.